State soccer: Justin Blachman comes up big to deliver Lakeside a championship

 The level of appreciation was just elevated Saturday.
 Blachman’s teammate Joe-Joe Richardson concurs.

-Blachman, strong and elusive up front, delivered a gold-star performance with a goal and an assist — in the first half — as Lakeside ran past a defensive-driven Bellevue team 2-0 on Saturday in the Class 3A state championship match at Sparks Stadium.
+Blachman, strong and elusive up front, delivered a gold-star performance with a goal and an assist — in the first half — as Lakeside ran past a defensive-driven Bellevue team 2-0 in the Class 3A state championship match at Sparks Stadium.

 “I couldn’t ask for playing with anyone better,” said Richardson, a junior midfielder.
 “He complements me very well.
 I typically like to play a little more touch on the ball, and he’s someone who I can get the ball to in behind the defense and his pace just carries him.